Diamond Drill Articles

 In order to achieve proper feed and table speed, many variables have to be taken into account, that’s why the tool parameters are never perfect.
 Every drill room has a different opinion when it comes to the importance of bit life, hole quality, drill wander and hit rate.

-Optimum feed and speeds for small hole production greatly depend on the drilling machine’s performance and drill bit design.
+Optimum feed and speeds for small hole production greatly depend on the drilling machine’s performance and micro drill design.
 Based on the experience of experts and on the results of many tests, some parameters are well known.

 Micro Drills Head Length/Flute Length